cilwerner/ms-identity-docs-code-dotnet/5-advanced/background-console-worker-app-webapi/README.md

 #### Configure Known Client Applications for service (WebApi-SharedTokenCache)

 For a middle-tier web API (`WebApi-SharedTokenCache`) to be able to call a downstream web API, the middle tier app needs to be granted the required permissions as well.
-However, since the middle-tier cannot interact with the signed-in user, it needs to be explicitly bound to the client app in its **Azure AD** registration.
+However, since the middle-tier cannot interact with the signed-in user, it needs to be explicitly bound to the client app in its **Microsoft Entra** registration.
 This binding merges the permissions required by both the client and the middle-tier web API and presents it to the end user in a single consent dialog.
 The user then consent to this combined set of permissions.
 To achieve this, you need to add the **Application Id** of the client app to the `knownClientApplications` property in the **manifest** of the web API.
 Here's how:

 1. In the [Azure portal](https://portal.azure.com), navigate to your `WebApi-SharedTokenCache` app registration, and select the **Manifest** blade.
 1. In the manifest editor, change the `knownClientApplications: []` line so that the array contains the Client ID of the client application (`ProfileSPA-SharedTokenCache`) as an element of the array.